nfour/xcomponent/README.md

 })
 ```

-## Conventions
+## Conventions / Phylosophy

 ### Use `class` syntax for all state

-Mobx and classes go very well together, and classes are a great structure to represent the imperative nature of state.
+Mobx and classes go well together, and classes are a great structure to represent the imperative nature of state in Typescript.

-Local and global state each use the same class structure, which makes it easy to refactor state around.
+Local and global state each use the same class structure, which makes it easy to refactor state into different locations.

+Classes also double up as a type interface so that we may effectively define the shape of our data and avoid boilerplate and misdirection.

-### Use `X` as a namespace for all component and state primitives
+### Use `X` as a namespace for all generic component and state primitives

-A convenient singleton to compose all general component & state patterns in your project.
-Think of it like a toolbelt.
+The idea is that `X` is a namespace for all the tools you need to work with state and view.
+This should be customized for each project.
+It should be a small set of tools that are frequently used across the project and which have no meaningful cost to import everywhere.

+Examples:
+- Hooks
+- Utilities
+- Primitives
+- Simple structural components (X.Col, X.Row, X.Grid etc.)
+  - Should not have dependencies on other components or large libraries
+  - Avoid `X.Button`, `X.DateSelector`, `X.Select` etc. as these are too specific and should be in a component library, as they would likely include dependencies and significant runtime cost.

+The goal is not to have a large library of components, but to have a small set of tools that are frequently used and which can be easily reviewed and understood by the team through a single compositional root where `X` is composed.

 ### Dismiss unecessary React hooks

+Moving logic to `mobx` allows for the majority of React state-related hooks to be dismissed.
+The nature of observables means that many of React's lifecycle hooks corrupt the state lifecycle, and should be avoided.
+We want to let `mobx` handle it.

 - Good:
   - `useEffect`